crystal-lang/crystal-website/_pages/install/on_msys2.md

 MSYS2 comes in multiple [environments](https://www.msys2.org/docs/environments/)
 which determine the active toolchain and C/C++ runtime libraries.
 Crystal is currently available for the UCRT64, CLANG64, and MINGW64 environments.
-To install Crystal for one of the environments:
+To install or upgrade Crystal for one of the environments:

 ```bash
 pacman -Sy mingw-w64-ucrt-x86_64-crystal  # UCRT64 environment